Recurrent Memory Transformer: Results

 RMT with a single memory vector could be trained to achieve lower perplexity as Transformer-XL with memory size 10.
-It means that RMT can learn to store information from previous observations more compactly.
-Another observation is that RMT with memory sizes 10 and 25 performs worse but closely to Transformer-XL even when Transformer-XL has access to more non-compressed states (50, 100, 200) from previous segments.
-Furthermore, we observed instabilities and out-of-memory issues during RMT training for a larger number of BPTT unrolls and memory sizes.
+This means that RMT can learn to compress information from the previous observations better.
+Another observation is that RMT with memory sizes 10 and 25 performs only a bit weaker compared to Transformer-XL even when Transformer-XL has access to more non-compressed states (50, 100, 200) from previous segments.
+In general, training RMT with unrolling gradients in earlier segments drastically improves scores thus showing the importance of BPTT training but, we observe instabilities and out-of-memory issues during RMT training for a larger memory sizes with deeper BPTT unrolls.

-Recurrent Memory Transformer does not benefit from increasing memory size from 5 to 50, but results of Transformer-XL better scale with memory size (\cref{fig:wt103_memory}).
-RMT models with memory size 5 have close results to Transformer-XL with cache 50, confirming that RMT learns to store more compact representations.
-Dynamic of RMT perplexity suggests that there is some optimal memory size for RMT to solve the task, and further increase does not add much.
-Training RMT with one BPTT unroll drastically improves its results showing the importance of BPTT training (\cref{fig:wt103_memory}).
+RMT wins a lot when only one memory token is added but then the effect from increasing memory size from 5 to 50 fades (\cref{fig:wt103_memory}).
+Still, RMT with memory size 5 have performance on par with Transformer-XL with cache 50, confirming that RMT learns to store more compact representations.
+The results suggest that there is some optimal memory size for RMT to solve the task, and further increase does not add much.

-To get an understanding of memory operations, learned by models during training algorithmic tasks, it is useful to look at attention maps. \cref{fig:mem_operations} shows some heatmaps from attention layers of models trained on copy and reverse.
-The darkness of each pixel shows how much the element from the corresponding row "attends" to its column.
+Proposed recurrent memory mechanism affects only input and gradient flows of the augmented core model.
+This might be an important advantage because the memory can be added to already pretrained model.
+Evaluation results for four memory augmented language models fine tuned for long text classification are presented in the \cref{tab:hyp}.
+Incorporation of 10 memory tokens in the input sequence of 512 allows to encode longer stretches of a text up to 2000 tokens and significantly improve metrics for the majority of models.
+Moreover, a combination of recurrent memory with RoBERTa-base results in state of the art performance for the Hyperpartisan news classification task \citep{kiesel2019semeval}.
+Interestingly, many competing models have input size of 4096 that is at least twice longer compared to RMT extended counterparts but still lag behind.